-Wanting to buy a second hand car in Hong Kong?
+Take the time to learn about the used car market in Hong Kong.
 Used cars in Hong Kong may appear inexpensive, but there are lots of factors to consider.

 - The importance of the number of previous owners